-- Staff communicated with people in a way they could understand, for example, communication aids and easy read materials were available.
-The practice dementia champion led on issues affecting people with dementia.
-They used notices in the waiting area with a yellow background to aid communication with these patients. - The practice compassion champion helped children to express how they felt about the practice and the care and treatment they received.
-They helped them to complete colourful children-friendly feedback forms about their visit to the practice. - The practice sent congratulations cards that had been designed by a staff member to new parents with dates of appointments for postnatal checks and new baby vaccinations. - Staff helped patients and their carers find further information and access community and advocacy services.
-They helped them ask questions about their care and treatment. - The practice proactively identified carers and supported them. - The practice was consistently higher in the GP national survey than other practices in the CCG and national averages for questions related to involvement in decisions about care and treatment.
+- Staff communicated with people in a way they could understand, for example, communication aids and easy read materials were available. - Staff helped patients and their carers find further information and access community and advocacy services.
+They helped them ask questions about their care and treatment. - The practice proactively identified carers and supported them.

+Are services caring?

+• The practice was consistently higher in the GP national survey than other practices in the CCG and national averages for questions related to involvement in decisions about care and treatment.